suncicaalduk/arduino-projects/project-05-analog-servo-controller/README.md

 This project demonstrates how to read an analog input from a potentiometer and use it to control a servo motor in real time.

 The servo acts as a physical pointer that moves between 0° and 180°, creating an interactive "mood cue" or gauge.
-By turning the potentiometer, the user directly controls the position of the servo, making the system intuitive and responsive.
+By turning the potentiometer, the user directly controls the position of the servo, making the system feel immediate and intuitive to use.

 ## Goal

 The goal of this project was to better understand how analog input can be translated into physical movement.

 Instead of just reading sensor values, I wanted to create a simple system where a user can directly control a mechanical output in real time.
-This helped me connect the abstract concept of voltage levels with something tangible and interactive.

 ## Components